create-se4ai/engineering-ai-systems-course/README.md

 <img style="float:right;" align="right" src="images/logo.svg" alt="SE4AI" width="150"/>

 This course is part of the [SE4AI Training Program](https://www.se4ai.org/), a training program on the development, deployment and servicing of Artificial Intelligence-based Software Systems.
-The program was established in collaboration world-renowned researchers and technology leaders and is composed of four Canadian universities: Concordia University, Polytechnique Montréal, Queen University, and University of Alberta,
+The program was established in collaboration world-renowned researchers and technology leaders and is composed of four Canadian universities: Concordia University, Polytechnique Montréal, Queens University, and the University of Alberta.

 ## Course Description